 No. 6: Shion Did Not Get The Guy Or Girl: Not only does Nezumi leave him behind when they're done, but Safu, his Het Option, Ascends to a Higher Plane of Existence.
 However, there might be hope because Shion promises that he'll meet Nezumi again at the end of the anime and novels.

 Yorick in Y: The Last Man, in two different ways.
 First, he discovers that his girlfriend Beth, who he has been right around the world to find again, was planning to break up with him (and even the death of all other men doesn't help).
-But he realised that he'd fallen in love with his bodyguard, Agent 355, and the feeling is mutual...until she's shot by a sniper.
+But he realized that he'd fallen in love with his bodyguard, Agent 355, and the feeling is mutual...until she's shot by a sniper.
 Regardless, Beth ends up with Yorrick's sister, Hero.
 So, you might say that Hero gets the girl, even if "the hero" doesn't.

 Yorick himself winds up marrying a minor Love Interest (who became pregnant with his child early on), and in the Distant Finale, the daughter explains that they had a troubled relationship, because Yorick never stopped carrying a torch for Agent 355.
 In this time period, however, the popular belief is that Yorick and Beth found each other, and true love conquered all.
 Yorick's daughter mocks the embellishment.